OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/fast-routing-convergence.rst

 recommended only for smaller clusters.

 Figure 3 shows how
-Tungsten Fabric achieves fast convergence by using the destination reachability information that the spine gathers through BFD or link down protocols, and by using the XMPP timeout information sent to the control node to detect a failure in the vRouter.
+OpenSDN achieves fast convergence by using the destination reachability information that the spine gathers through BFD or link down protocols, and by using the XMPP timeout information sent to the control node to detect a failure in the vRouter.